 I will take on this rejoinder first, and in future posts evaluate the assessments, as each of them reveals different aspects and traits of the liberal establishment, as it seeks to cope with what is evidently now a failing immigration situation across Europe.
-We need to understand the enemy, and one of our advantages is that they don't read us, they only read themselves, and for this reason they are very easy to defeat intellectually, as would have long been proven wrong if we had the same resources they have, billions of dollars, all the universities and almost all the media.
-Intellectually, we will see, they are a brittle bunch, they don't even understand Western liberalism but have pushed onto us a bastardized cultural Marxist version, which has entailed deception on their part, obstruction of justice, falsification of data, cover-ups,
+We need to understand the enemy, and one of our advantages is that they don't read us, they only read themselves, and for this reason they are very easy to defeat intellectually, as would have long been proven if we had the same resources they have, billions of dollars, all the universities and almost all the media.

-As a Canadian, having been educated all my life (through my years as a PhD student and through my encounters with academics) to believe that we should celebrate multiculturalism, mass immigration, and show sensitivity to the needs of minorities in Canada, the wish of members of minorities groups (Aboriginals and Quebecois) to enjoy linguistic rights and national self-determination within Canada's federation, and the need of immigrants to enjoy certain group rights (affirmative action programs, public funding of ethnic/immigrant organizations, dual citizenship), in addition to the individual rights they enjoy as citizens, it did surprise me to encounter a liberal finally showing concern about the rights of the "majority cultures" in Western societies.
+As a Canadian, having been educated all my life to believe that we should celebrate multiculturalism, mass immigration, and show sensitivity to the needs of minorities in Canada, the wish of members of minorities groups (Aboriginals and Quebecois) to enjoy linguistic rights and national self-determination within Canada's federation, and the need of immigrants to enjoy certain group rights (affirmative action programs, public funding of ethnic/immigrant organizations, dual citizenship), in addition to the individual rights they enjoy as citizens, it did surprise me to encounter a liberal finally showing concern about the rights of the "majority cultures" in Western societies.

 We are facing now, as Orgad observes, a whole new reality never anticipated by the initial proponents of multiculturalism; the "scale, character, intensity" of immigration to Western nations, combined with the demographic decline of the majority culture, does call for a re-evaluation of multicultural liberalism, and compels us to ask "whether a culturally needy majority should be granted a right to defend its constitutional identity in the immigration context".